GavinS551/Bit-Store/README.md

 python build.py
 ```

-and the packaged executable will be in the created "bin" directory, and can be moved elsewhere.
+and the packaged executable will be in the "bin" directory, and can be moved elsewhere.

 ## Running Tests